Craniotomy; Surgery - brain; Neurosurgery; Craniectomy; Stereotactic craniotomy; Stereotactic brain biopsy; Endoscopic

 - If you have been drinking a lot of alcohol

-- If you take aspirin or anti-inflammatory drugs such as ibuprofen
+- If you take aspirin or anti-inflammatory medicines such as ibuprofen

 - If you have allergies or reactions to medicines or iodine

 During the days before the surgery:

 - You may be asked to temporarily stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other blood thinning medicines.

 - Ask your surgeon which medicines you should still take on the day of the surgery.

 - Try to stop smoking.
 Smoking can slow healing after your operation.
 Ask your doctor for help.

 - Your doctor or nurse may ask you to wash your hair with a special shampoo the night before surgery.